Connected Logger Data Upload Process

 - Due to the decompression,

-after conversion. - As a result, the logger splits the data into 2 separate data files:
+1MBof logged data becomes1.41MBafter conversion. - As a result, the logger splits the data into 2 separate data files:

-data file upload
+1MBdata file upload0.41MBdata file upload

 Decompressed Data Files